LilaRest/tulipe/docs/guide/chain-watchers/contract-watcher.md

 ## `watchRef()`
-This method is still experimental and may be removed in the next versions of Vuethers, that's why at the moment, it is not documented.
+This method is still experimental and may be removed in the next versions of Tulipe, that's why at the moment, it is not documented.